Our words and stories hold power, ever since God first spoke these four: “Let there be light.”

 Story is how we know that, no matter what happens, we can get back up again.

 Each Wednesday, shortly after midnight, I will post my contribution to the #TellHisStory writing project.
 At that time, I will open up the linky for you to add your own story.
 We can connect on Twitter with the #TellHisStory hashtag.
 Write whatever story God lays on your heart.
+Post an Instagram, and include the #TellHisStory link.
 What story has God been writing in or through your life, or through the lives of those around you?

 There’s more to #TellHisStory:

-Each week, I will visit your #TellHisStory posts and select one to feature over in my side under the headline “Featured #TellHis Story.”
+Evere week, I will visit as many #TellHisStory posts as I can, and I will select one to feature over in my side under the headline “Featured #TellHis Story.”
+This isn’t a writing contest.
+I’m just eager to share and celebrate your stories with the community.

 Now, there’s something else you need to know.
 This is a safe place to tell your stories.
 You don’t have to be a professional writer or a grammarian to join us.
 Story is built into every single one of us.
 Your story matters, because it’s part of God’s story down through history, not because you punctuated everything correctly.
 Deal?